jkleroy/XojoSentry/README.md

 Open one of the example projects

 1. Copy/paste the Xojo_Sentry module into your project
+2. Add Public Property sentry As SentryController to the App class
-2. Copy/paste the code from App.Opening event into your project
+3. Copy/paste the code from App.Opening event into your project
-3. Copy/paste the code from App.UnhandledException event into your project
+4. Copy/paste the code from App.UnhandledException event into your project
-4. Register for an account at https://sentry.io
+5. Register for an account at https://sentry.io
-5. You will get a project DSN from Sentry.
-Copy that value in the App.Opening event
+6. You will get a project DSN from Sentry.
+Copy that value in the Sentry initialization code

 ## Sentry Options